greasycat/greasycat.github.io/content/posts/tools/missing-or-oversized-zoom-window-on-arch.md

 The zoom client installed from AUR (and also the one from flatpak) had two weird issues:

 1. the window didn't show up
-2. the window is oversize and cannot be rescaled.
+2. the window is oversize and cannot be rescaled.<!--more-->

 Immediately, I checked the terminal output (there's no output) and the log file under `$HOME/.zoom/log` (nothing suspicious).